2025–26 Mid-American Conference women's basketball season: Buffalo

 After a 30 win season, a WNIT Championship, and a 61–37 record at Buffalo over three seasons, Becky Burke was hired as the head coach at Arizona on April 14, 2025.
 On April 18, Buffalo hired Kristen Sharkey, former Buffalo basketball player and assistant coach, as the school's 14th women's basketball head coach.

 Northern Illinois

-Lisa Carlsen resigned from as the Northern Illinois women's basketball coach on March 10, 2025 after a 13–17 season and a overall 147-155 record over nine seasons with the Huskies.
+Lisa Carlsen resigned from as the Northern Illinois women's basketball coach on March 10, 2025, after a 13–17 season and an overall 147–155 record over nine seasons with the Huskies.
 On April 1, NIU hired Buffalo associate head coach Jacey Brooks as the new head coach.

 Western Michigan

-Shane Clipfell announced his retirement from coaching on March 17, 2025 after 13 seasons and a 184–209 record as the head coach of Western Michigan University.
+Shane Clipfell announced his retirement from coaching on March 17, 2025, after 13 seasons and a 184–209 record as the head coach of Western Michigan University.
 On March 28, Detroit Mercy head coach Kate Achter was named the seventh head coach in program history.